C-PTSD: When Trauma Is a Pattern, Not a Single Event

 It’s less about what happened in one moment—and more about what your system learned over time.

-“Big T” vs “Little t” Trauma (And Why It’s Misleading)
+“Big T” vs “Little t” Trauma: Why all trauma matters to the nervous system

 You may have heard trauma described as “big T” vs “little t.”